FilPag/Astrid/README.md

 Astrid can be utilized for various tasks, including:

-- Quick calculations or data retrieval.
+- Quick calculations or data retrieval to streamline your workflow.
-- Automating repetitive command-line tasks.
+- Automating repetitive command-line tasks for efficiency.
-- Gathering information based on visual content.
+- Gathering information based on visual content for enhanced context.
+- Assisting with document editing and formatting through clipboard management.
+- Providing tech support by executing system commands and gathering system information.

 ## Installation Instructions